sovity/dataspace-portal/docs/product/user-documentation/faq.md

 - `firstname.lastname+fictionalorganization1user@abc.com`

 These addresses will all be routed to `firstname.lastname@abc.com`, allowing the user to register multiple personas while maintaining a single email inbox.

+---
+### Is EDC-API control available for a connector provisioned via the "Request CaaS" functionality?If it is available, how can I check the API key?

+Yes EDC-API control is for a connector provisioned via the "Request CaaS" functionality.
+To request for the API key,
+- Click on "Support" button on the left navigation panel
+- Write your request. **For example: **"Please provide me with the API Key for "Connector Name":
+- Please provide us with the relevant Connector Name (You can find this information on "My Connectors" page)